DataDog/hiring-engineers/answers.md

 		root@datadogtest:/opt/flasktest# DEBUG:ddtrace.api:reported 1 traces in 0.00084s
 		2018-12-18 00:52:07,084 - ddtrace.api - DEBUG - reported 1 traces in 0.00084s

+..as you can see, the traces showed up in the UI:

 <img src="images/we_have_traces.png">

-I redid all this by putting some dependencies in there:
+So... to make this better, I redid all this by putting some dependencies in there:

 * I added a random /api/testdb to do a simple select on mysql
 * I neglected to grant the mysql the ability to select on the database to start so I'd get a nasty 500

 I then re-instrumented the app, curled a few of the URLs to force some traces... hoping I'd get a more interesting service map when it came online.

 And voila... the service map shows the db dependency.

 <img src="images/we_have_dependencies.png">

 We also made a quick timeboard showing the health of the box as the site was getting used.
 Again, it's pretty simplistic, we can certainly go nuts here and do a lot of fancy things with the dashboard, but the main idea here - to use the board to show a snapshot of how multiple things are doing at one time - stays the same.
-What you CAN see here is that the flasktestweb errors line up to where the MySQL is getting a few extra queries, but that there's no CPU latency to blame:
+What you CAN see here is that the 500's line up to where the MySQL is getting a few extra queries, but that there's no CPU latency to blame:

 * note:  this is a timeboard - I'm assuming you can get into my profile to see this, otherwise your link will likely be dead.
 <a href="https://app.datadoghq.com/dash/1020429?tile_size=m&page=0&is_auto=false&from_ts=1545343800000&to_ts=1545347400000&live=true"><img src="images/apm_timeboard.png"></a>